 The main responsibility of an Azure FunctionQueue trigger is to get triggered when a new message is entered into the Azure Storage Queue.

-In the scenario, when there are multiple queue messages waiting, what queue storage exactly does is, it retrieves a set of messages in a batch and then invokes the function in a concurrent manner to process those.
+When multiple queue messages are waiting, queue storage retrieves a set of messages in a batch and then invokes the function concurrently to process those.

 You can check out a complete tutorial on Azure Function Queue Trigger now.